CrumpledDog/Umbraco.Community.Cloud.HealthChecks/README.md

 All health check thresholds can be customized via `appsettings.json`.
 The package uses sensible defaults, but you can override them to suit your environment.

-See [CONFIGURATION.md](CONFIGURATION.md) for detailed configuration options and examples.
+See the [Configuration Guide](https://github.com/CrumpledDog/Umbraco.Community.Cloud.HealthChecks/blob/develop/v1/CONFIGURATION.md) for detailed configuration options and examples.

 Quick example: